 With route origin validation (ROV), the RPKI system tries to closely mimic what route objects in the IRR intend to do, but then in a more trustworthy manner.
 It also adds a couple of useful features.

 Origin validation is currently the only functionality that is operationally used.
-The five RIRs provide functionality for it, there is open source software available for creation and publication of data, and all major router vendors have implemented ROV in their platforms.
+The five RIRs provide functionality for it, there is open source software available for creation, publication and use of data, and all major router vendors have implemented ROV in their platforms.
 Various router software implementations offer support for it, as well.

 Route Announcement Validity¶